 Roger moved to Lovell, Maine in 1975 from Ohio.
 Throughout his adult life, Roger was an advertising man, working as an art director for McCann-Erickson in Pittsburgh on the Westinghouse account and in Ohio for Howard Swink.

-Roger lives in Lovell with his wife, Jane and their four dogs.
-Between the two of them, Roger and Jane have 10 children and 24 grandchildren to date.
+Roger lives in Lovell with his wife, Jane.
+Between the two of them, Roger and Jane have 10 children, 26 grandchildren and two great grandchildren.